pynucastro/pynucastro/docs/source/intro.rst

-Overview of ``pynucastro``
+Overview of pynucastro
 ==========================

-``pynucastro`` is a set of python interfaces to the JINA reaclib nuclear reaction rate database.
+pynucastro is a set of python interfaces nuclear reaction rates (currently via the JINA reaclib database).
 It is meant for both interactive exploration of rates (through Jupyter notebooks) and to create reaction networks for use in simulation codes.

-The preferred way of importing ``pynucastro`` is as:
+The preferred way of importing pynucastro is as:

 .. code-block:: python